mslonina/Mechanic/INSTALL.md

     make
     make install

-By default, Cmake installs to /usr/local.
-You can change this by setting
+By default, Cmake installs to `/usr/local`.
+You can change the installation path by setting

     -DCMAKE_INSTALL_PREFIX:PATH=/your/custom/path

 Using the installation script
 -----------------------------

-We provide simple install shell script to help in installation of requirements (such as HDF, MPI, Libreadconfig).
+We provide very simple install shell script to help in installation of requirements (such as HDF, MPI, Libreadconfig).
 By default, the script will install all dependencies and the Mechanic in the `mechanic-opt` directory under the current working dir.
 You may edit the file and change some default settings, such as installation path or compilers.

-The script requires curl and cmake to be installed on your system.
+The script requires wget/curl and cmake to be installed on your system.

     # edit the install_mechanic.sh
     # change CC, CXX, FC, F77 to point to your compilers, i.e.